Wh02m1/UAVLnQ/README.md

 # 5. Launch Multiple Drones

 Run each of the following commands inside the ArduPilot directory in separate terminals.
-⚠️ Make sure to execute them only after launching Gazebo and starting the 3D simulator (▶️ Start button).
+<br/>⚠️Make sure to execute them only after launching Gazebo and starting the 3D simulator (▶️ Start button).

 ### Drone 1